Red Bird of Paradise

 Photographed in Phoenix, Arizona, Sept.
 2003.

 While not a native to Arizona, this widely planted ornamental provides an abundance of color straight through the hottest summer months yet with a minimum expenditure of precious water.
 Some native bees and butterflies use the flowers.
-Sharp shooters (species of leaf hopper) sometime feed on the sap; otherwise I have not found a lot of wildlife associated with this plant in the Sonoran Desert.
-It is apparently native to the Caribbean.
+Sharp-shooters (type of leafhopper insect) sometime feed on the sap; otherwise I have not found a lot of wildlife associated with this plant in the Sonoran Desert.
+This plant is native to the Caribbean and South America.

 Family: Fabaceae -- Bean Family